 top of page

-Appetite, Weight, and the Gut Microbiome:
+Appetite, Weight and the Gut Microbiome

-Short - chain fatty acids (SCFAs), produced by gut bacteria are powerful regulators of appetite by boosting GLP - 1 and other key hormones.
+Short chain fatty acids (SCFAs), produced by gut bacteria are powerful regulators of appetite by boosting GLP - 1 and other key hormones.

-Metabolites—like acetate, propionate, and butyrate—activate receptors on intestinal L - cells, triggering the release of
+L - cells, triggering the release of

 SCFAs also increases the release of peptide YY (PYY), another gut hormone that signals fullness.